Clothing Consignment Software

 Price labels and hang tags can be printed with barcodes, making it easier to locate and sell items by bar-code scan.

 Software allows each consignor to have a designated share of sales proceeds.
 Friends, relatives, employees and special clients may be granted a higher percentage than patrons.
 Store owners can receive 100% as well as buy and sell and sell their pre owned merchandise.

-A good consignment-software program will allow store owners to use any credit-card processor.
+A good clothing-software program will allow store owners to use any credit-card processor.
 Software vendors who require a specific processing service usually get a kickback on every sale the store makes.

 Software and Hardware

 Receipts can be printed at POS but consignment stores routinely have 'no-return policies' so as a rule receipt printers are an unnecessary expense.
 Additionally a good software program will include a built-in receipt that prints on plain paper when a receipt is requested.

 Cash drawers are a box with a tray and a lock for storing valuables like cash, checks, etc. They ordinarily connect to the receipt printer and pop open when a receipt is printed.
 When a receipt printer is not present, the drawer can connect directly to the computer with a replacement adapter allowing the draw to be opened with a key press or when cash and check payments are processed.

 Barcode scanners are plug-and-play input devices like keyboards.
 All scanners appear to be compatible with consignment software.
 A way to test a scanner is to open Notepad, leave the cursor in Notepad and scan a code.
 The bar-code number should appear.

 Labels and tags can be printed on sheets using a standard black/white ink printer or they can be printed from rolls of thermal labels using a thermal label printer.